Digital Curation Centre: History

 Following the initial 3-year grant, Jisc funded two further phases of work at the DCC commencing in 2007 and 2010.
 The latter continued until March 2013.
 Research funding from the e-science core program did not continue after the core program itself was wound up.
 The DCC has continued research and development activities funded by a wide range of grants from other sources.

-In 2011, the DCC received additional funding from HEFCE's Universities Modernisation Fund (UMF) to implement salient recommendations from the UK Research Data Service report of 2010.
+In 2011, the DCC received additional funding from HEFCE's Universities Modernisation Fund (UMF) to run a pilot program implementing IT infrastructure for shared services.

+In 2016, the DCC was no longer supported by Jisc and UKOLN’s operations ceased.
+DCC's partnership was continued by the Universities of Edinburgh and Glasgow.